-Member of staff reporting incident: Name(s) of alleged bully: Name(s) of alleged victim: Details of incident(s): (date; time; witnesses) Details of incident(s). (date, time, witnesses) Actions taken by reporting member of staff: Actions taken by reporting member of stan.
-Has bullying occurred between those involved before?
+Member of staff reporting incident: Name(s) of alleged bully: Name(s) of alleged victim: Name(s) of alleged bully.
+(S) of alleged victim.
+Details of incident(s): (data: time: witnesses) Details of incident(s): (date; time; witnesses) Actions taken by reporting member of staff: Has bullying occurred between those involved before?
 If so when?
 FOLLOW UP: Check no repetition each week for three weeks Check no repetition each half term for two terms